ja88a/account-updates-ingestion/README.md

 `callbackTimeMs` - Time at which we’d like to print the contents of the account to console after it’s been ingested.

+### Example scenarios

+These scenarios only cover a single accountID, but demonstrate the expected ingestion / callback behaviors:

+#### Scenario 1 - Single Update

+0ms - simulation starts - ID1 scheduled to be ingested 550ms (0-1000ms random) later

+550ms - ID1 v1 is “ingested”, we print it as indexed

+950ms - ID1 v1 callback ﬁres (and we log with version 1)

+#### Scenario 2 - Updates with Cancellation

+0ms - simulation starts - ID1 scheduled to be ingested 550ms (0-1000ms random) later

+550ms - ID1 v1 is “ingested”, we print it as indexed

+650ms - ID1 v3 is “ingested”, print ID1 v3 indexed, cancel active ID1 v1 callback

+~~950ms - ID1 callback ﬁres (and we log with version 1)~~

+1050ms - ID1 v3 callback ﬁres